-I am a lecturer (assistant professor) of Management at Ben-Gurion University of the Negev and a member of the Center for Decision Making and Economic Psychology (DMEP).
-My research makes use of behavioral decision research methods to investigate management-related questions.
+I am an associate professor of management at Ben-Gurion University of the Negev and a member of the Center for Decision Making and Economic Psychology (DMEP).
+In my work I apply behavioral decision research methods to investigate management-related questions.

 What makes us want to compete with others?
 How do we decide whether to enter a competitive market, or with whom we should compete?
 How do we determine that we are better or worse than others?
-My work in this domain attempts to answer these questions.
+My studies in this domain attempt to answer these questions.

 In addition, I teach courses in organizational behavior and behavioral business ethics.